 The UK’s national cybersecurity strategy identifies software vulnerabilities as a key threat, and makes building security into software from the start as a national priority.
 But most software developers aren’t security experts – and that’s what the industry needs.

 This degree aims to give you the skills to design and implement secure software systems that are resilient to cyberattack.
-New for 2021, we are drawing on our teaching expertise in ethical hacking, computing, secure software engineering and human-centred security.
-We want to prepare you for the rapidly-evolving cybersecurity work environment.
+Drawing on our teaching expertise in ethical hacking, computing, secure software engineering and human-centred security, we aim to prepare you for the rapidly-evolving cybersecurity work environment.